KOVIKO/IdleLoops-Predictor/README.md

 ### Tooltips

 Currently, the only way to display tooltips without ruining scrolling of the action list is to overlap the left-side current action list.
 Due to this requirement, sometimes the left-side current action list will not be interactable immediately after displaying tooltips from the Action List.
-As a workaround, either bring your mouse entirely past the top or past the bottom of the Action List and then you should be able to interact with the left-side current action list again.
+Just move your mouse outside of the Action List UI element and then return to it from the left side.

 ### Performance